tzw5099/delete-robinhood/README.md

 **Should you play?
 No. Life is not a coin flip.
 If you're like 28% of humans, you will go bankrupt.** The mathematical fact for why is called the [Kelly Criterion](https://en.wikipedia.org/wiki/Kelly_criterion).
 But it's not intuitive.

-**See it for yourself.** The notebook included ([fall-of-genius-traders.ipynb](fall-of-genius-traders.ipynb)) makes the concept practical.
-Except it supposes you're a genius, as the example. 🎉
+The notebook included ([fall-of-genius-traders.ipynb](fall-of-genius-traders.ipynb)) makes the concept practical.
+Except it supposes you're a genius.

 ## Contents